ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-josephoforkansi/writing/proposals/show_proposal_one.md

 Provide a compelling sentence that summarizes and pitches your podcast episode.

-What is Math department all about and how it may interest you as a major / career.
+What is the math department all about, and how might it interest you as a major?

 ## 🔬 Show Details